Paul Cantz, PsyD, ABPP

 I am a licensed, board certified clinical psychologist and Director of Clinical Training & Associate Professor at Adler University - Chicago; Clinical Assistant Professor, Department of Psychiatry at the University of Illinois at Chicago College of Medicine; Coordinator for the UIC Program in Religion, Spirituality & Mental Health, and an adjunct faculty member at the Spertus Institute for Jewish Learning and Leadership.

-An important feature of my professional life is my role as Training Director for Hartgrove Hospital's Inpatient Unit for the therapy/advanced training program, where I supervise and mentor masters and doctoral students as they complete their year-long intermediate or advanced psychotherapy training experiences.
+From 2011 thru 2022 I was the Training Director for Hartgrove Hospital's Inpatient Unit for the therapy/advanced training program, where I supervised and mentored masters and doctoral students as they completed their year-long intermediate or advanced therapy training experiences.

 Community engagement by serving in positions of consultation and leadership figures prominently in my life.
 I am honored to currently serve on the board of directors for Akiba Schecter Jewish Day School as well as the Associated Talmud Torahs of Chicago (ATT), and serve as Vice President on the board of directors for Nefesh-Chicago and formally served on the executive board of ACEPT for several years - the Association of Chicagoland Externship and Practicum Training.